-If a study participant or study participant's partner becomes, or is found to be, pregnant during the study participant's treatment with IBRANCE, this information must be submitted to Pfizer, irrespective of whether an adverse event has occurred using the NIS AEM Report Form and the EDP Supplemental Form.
+If a study participant or study participant's partner becomes, or is found to be, pregnant during the study participant's treatment with palbociclib or other oncologic medicinal products for HR+/ HER2- MBC, this information must be submitted to Pfizer, irrespective of whether an adverse event has occurred using the NIS AEM Report Form and the EDP Supplemental Form.

-In addition, the information regarding environmental exposure to IBRANCE in a pregnant woman (e.g., a subject reports that she is pregnant and has been exposed to a cytotoxic product by inhalation or spillage) must be submitted using the NIS AEM Report Form and the EDP supplemental form.
+In addition, the information regarding environmental exposure to palbociclib or other oncologic medicinal products for HR+/ HER2- MBC in a pregnant woman (eg, a subject reports that she is pregnant and has been exposed to a cytotoxic product by inhalation or spillage) must be submitted using the NIS AEM Report Form and the EDP supplemental form.
 This must be done irrespective of whether an AE has occurred.